FALSIFIABILITY (REFUTABILITY)

 possibility of falsification as sufficient to satisfy this aspect of the screening of

 scientific evidence.
-This essay challenges these views.
-It first explains the distinct
+This essay explains the distinct

 embrace the views of any specific philosopher of science, inquiring into the existence of